May 16, 2019

 - Physical barriers to chair adjustment include broken or stiff chair controls and the perceived lack of a physical need to adjust.

-- Controls that require the user to get out of the chair to operate may present barriers by limiting physical feedback, found in this and this research articles.
+- Controls that require the user to get out of the chair to operate may present barriers by limiting physical feedback, found in this research articles.

 What does this all mean?